rahuls36/Trade/README.md

 2. GET /Trades/currency/all/ - For Getting the Trade Data for all the preconfigured Symbols.
 3. POST /Trades/currency/symbol/ - For Adding new Symbol Data on Local Db

+# For Configuring New Symbol
+Add the Symbol in sync_trades.py Symbol Variable